jrreed83/thebitstream/content/posts/how-to-build-qpsk-modulator/index.md

     return np.array(x)
 ```

-Okay, let's say we want to communicate at a rate of 1000 symbols per second and interpolate by 16 times.
-We'll keep `rate_i` at 1 and change `rate_o` to 16.
-The ratio of `rate_o` to `rate_i` should equal the amount we want to interpolate by.
+How do we use `root_raised_cosine`?
+The first thing to know about this function is that the ratio of `rate_o` to `rate_i` is equal to the amount of interpolation we want to apply.
+This means that if we want to interpolate by a factor of 16, we can set `rate_i` at 1 and change `rate_o` to 16.
+Here are a few other rules of thumb:

 -   `delay` controls how many symbol periods you want the filter to last.
 I usually keep it set to 5.
 -   `beta` gives you fine-grained control of the bandwidth of the signal.
 In my experience, this is usually set to 0.25 or 0.5.
 The higher the value, the higher the bandwidth.

-Here's how we create the shaping filter for this scenario:
+Here's how you execute the function:

 ``` python
 shaping_filter = root_raised_cosine(rate_o=16, rate_i=1, beta=0.5, delay=5)
 ```
 and here's what the filter looks like as a function of symbol period.
 This is also called the filter's **impulse response**.
 There are 10 symbol periods because `delay` is set to 5.
 The number of symbol periods is always twice the `delay`.

 ``` python